-Or, at least, whenever I've tried to cobble together a mission statement that goes into more detail, at some point I always end up staring at the writing on screen and thinking, "Shit, this has gotten way too convoluted and it's obvious you haven't fully figured this out —delete alt delete and just put that High Fidelity clip back up."
+Or, at least, whenever I've attempted to cobble together a mission statement that goes into more detail, at some point I always end up staring at the writing on screen and thinking, "Shit, this has gotten way too convoluted and it's obvious you haven't fully figured this out yet —delete alt delete and just put that High Fidelity clip back up."

 . . . .

-…but for the next little while, it's probably best to just think of this site as a giant puzzle that only has the outside edges put together.
+…but for the next little while, it's probably best to just think of this site as a puzzle that only has the outside edges put together.
 It feels incomplete because it is incomplete.

 If you have any questions or comments about anything, you can holler them on the socials or fire them thru space & time on the email.